Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateAndPublic.md

 !!! note "Notes"

-    - `privateFor` is not shared with other participants; it's only used to know which nodes to send the encrypted payload to.
+    - `privateFor` is not shared with other participants; it's only used to identify which nodes to send the encrypted payload to.
     - There's no direct restriction on private transaction size.
       As with public transactions, the only restriction is the gas limit.